openvinotoolkit/training_extensions/docs/source/explanation/additional_features/auto_configuration.rst

     - anomaly segmentation: `MVTec <https://www.mvtec.com/company/research/datasets/mvtec-ad>`_
     - instance segmentation: `COCO <https://cocodataset.org/#format-data>`_, `Pascal-VOC <https://openvinotoolkit.github.io/datumaro/docs/formats/pascal_voc/>`_

-    If we have a dataset format occluded with other tasks, for example ``COCO`` format, we should directly emphasize the task type with an additional CLI option.
+    If we have a dataset format occluded with other tasks, for example ``COCO`` format, we should directly emphasize the task type and use `otx build` first with an additional CLI option.
 If not, OTX automatically chooses the task type that you might don't intend:

     .. code-block::

-        $ otx train --train-data-root <path_to_data_root> --task {CLASSIFICATION, DETECTION, SEGMENTATION, ACTION_CLASSIFICATION, ACTION_DETECTION, ANOMALY_CLASSIFICATION, ANOMALY_DETECTION, ANOMALY_SEGMENTATION, INSTANCE_SEGMENTATION}
+        $ otx build --train-data-root <path_to_data_root> --task {CLASSIFICATION, DETECTION, SEGMENTATION, ACTION_CLASSIFICATION, ACTION_DETECTION, ANOMALY_CLASSIFICATION, ANOMALY_DETECTION, ANOMALY_SEGMENTATION, INSTANCE_SEGMENTATION}

+    It will create a task-specific environment with configured template and auto dataset split if supported.